 - Attending school abroad for a semester;

-- Care for a loved one not covered under the FMLA, such as for a roommate or dear friend; or
+- Caring for a loved one not covered under the FMLA, such as for a roommate or friend; or

 - Extended bereavement leave.

 In addition to federal law, all states have state-specific leave laws.
 These laws provide various situations, such as leave for parents to attend school-related activities or recovery time for bone marrow donors.